|INTAKES||DURATION||AWARDING INSTITUTION||CERTIFICATION||COURSE FEE|

 Marketing in International Tourism and Hospitality

 Tourism and hospitality is the world’s largest industry and the most international in nature.
 The role of marketing in this industry isn’t simply a business function.
 Rather it is a way of thinking to ensure customer expectations are constantly exceeded to build brand loyalty.
 After examining the tourism and hospitality environment, the module considers the role of advertising and sales promotion before reviewing the nature of the tourism and hospitality ‘product’.
-The module concludes by analysing the types of distribution channels available for marketing.
+This module for accelerated Bachelor of Science with Honours degree in International Tourism and Hospitality Management concludes by analysing the types of distribution channels available for marketing.

 Customer Service (work placement)